jordannakamoto/roboseo/README.md

 # Project Overview

 Challenge:
 Managing seasonal SEO updates across hundreds of websites and thousands of pages is time-consuming and requires manual processes behind several different tools.
-This is for a marketing agency, who is recommending optimizations for a large national rental company with many individual property managers and web admins.
+This project is in use for a marketing agency, who is recommending optimizations for a large national rental company with many individual property managers and web admins.

 Solution:
 An integrated workspace for SEO editing tasks: